Kyriakos Stamatopoulos: Toronto FC

-On 3 August 2007 it was announced that Canada's Toronto FC manager Mo Johnston had loaned Stamatopoulos in the middle of their "keeper crisis".
+On 3 August 2007, it was announced that Canada's Toronto FC head coach Mo Johnston had loaned Stamatopoulos in the middle of their "keeper crisis".
 He made his debut against Los Angeles Galaxy on 5 August.

 Lyn

 In April 2009, Stamatopoulos was loaned out from Tromsø to Lyn.

 Fredrikstad

 On 20 July 2009, it was announced that Stamatopoulos joined Fredrikstad on loan for the rest of the season.
 Stamatopoulos will join the club 1 August, and make his debut for Fredrikstad 2 August, at home against Viking.

 AIK

 Stamatopoulos signed a season-long loan deal with the reigning Swedish champions on 6 March 2010.
 AIK's goalkeeper Nicklas Bergh became injured during the pre-season, leaving the team with only one goalkeeper.
 Stamatopoulos made his debut with the club in the quarterfinal of Svenska Cupen in July 2010 against Helsingborgs IF.
 He only let in one goal in the 1–1 draw, but AIK lost in the penalty shootout.

 He became first choice following the tragic death of Ivan Turina in May 2013, but was subsequently the club's second-choice goalkeeper.

 On 22 November 2017 AIK announced they prolonged Stamatopoulos's contract until 31 December 2020.
 In addition, he was appointed as head goalkeeping coach for the club and would continue to be registered as a player in the squad.